shoegazerstella/ethicAI/README.md

 ![logo](logo.png?style=centerme)

-A wannabe exhaustive resources collection about Ethics in Artificial Intelligence.
+A wannabe exhaustive resources collection about Ethics of Artificial Intelligence.

 [Also a Blog](https://ethicai.wordpress.com/)